Coffee production in Costa Rica: Eight growing regions and seasons

 The eight recognized growing regions and season are illustrated in the table below.
 The finest coffee is typically grown at altitudes of 1,200 to 1,700 meters, in a shorter winter growing season; the lower quality coffee is typically grown at altitudes below 1,200 metres, in a longer growing season that lasts from late summer through to winter.

 Reputation

 Costa Rican coffee beans are considered among the best in the world.
 Tarrazú is thought to produce the most desirable coffee beans in Costa Rica.
 Following the great success of Panama Geisha coffee, Geisha Coffee production started in 2012 in the area of Tarrazú.
 Tarrazú Geisha coffee became the most expensive coffee sold by Starbucks in 48 of their stores in the United States, using the Clover automated French press.

 The Agriculture and Livestock Ministry and the Costa Rican Coffee Institute organize an annual festival: National Coffee Day, during which a producer is awarded the Cup of Excellence for the highest quality of coffee produced in Costa Rica.
 The winner sells their coffee through an auction to the international community.

+Awards and recognition

+In the past decade, Costa Rican coffee has garnered numerous prestigious awards, reflecting its exceptional quality and global recognition.
+Notable achievements include: